Gail’s New Recipes

 2 tbsp. garlic infused oil

 16 oz. can diced tomatoes (pureed in blender)

 Cook the macaroni in boiling water according to package directions.
 Drain and set aside.
 Rinse with cold water and break apart any macaroni that is sticking together with your fingers.

 Saute’ the meat, green onions in garlic oil until the meat loses its pink color, and the onions are tender.
-Add pepper, pureed tomatoes. mushrooms, worcestershire sauce and Italian seasoning.
+Add pepper, pureed tomatoes. worcestershire sauce and Italian seasoning.

 Bring mixture to a boil, then simmer gently for about 5 minutes.
 Mix in the cooked macaroni and simmer for 5 more minutes.

 1 cup water

 Slice of lemon or lemon juice to taste